O. G. S. Crawford: Foreign visits and Marxism

 Crawford enjoyed foreign travel.
 In 1928 the OS sent him to the Middle East to collect aerial photographs that had been produced during the First World War and which were stored at Baghdad, Amman, and Heliopolis.
-In mid-1931 he visited Germany and Austria, furthering his interest in photography through the purchase of a Voigtländer.
+In mid-1931 he visited Germany and Austria, furthering his interest in photography through the purchase of a Voigtländer camera.
 He later visited Italy with the intent of examining the possibility of producing OS maps pinpointing the country's archaeological sites; in November 1932 he met with the Italian leader Benito Mussolini, who was interested in Crawford's ideas about creating an OS map of archaeological sites in Rome.
 This was part of a wider project to produce a series of maps covering the entirety of the Roman Empire, for which Crawford visited various parts of Europe during the late 1920s and 1930s.
 Holiday destinations included Germany, Austria, Romania, Corsica, Malta, Algeria, and Tunisia, and in 1936 he purchased a plot of land in Cyprus on which he had a house built.
 During these vacations, he visited archaeological sites and met with local archaeologists, encouraging them to contribute articles to Antiquity.

 Crawford believed that society would progress with the growth of internationalism and the increased application of science.
 Politically, he had moved toward socialism under the influence of Childe, who had become a close friend.
 He expressed the view that socialism was "the natural corollary of science in the regulation of human affairs".
 He attempted to incorporate Marxist ideas into his archaeological interpretations, as a result producing articles such as "The Dialectical Process in the History of Science", which was published in The Sociological Review.
 He became enthusiastic about the Soviet Union, a state governed by the Marxist Communist Party, viewing it as the forerunner of a future world state.